notifi-network/notifi-network.github.io/docs/getting-started.md

 # Getting Started

-In this Getting Started guide, we will walk through the steps of creating a Dapp account with Notifi, setting up a notification topic, allowing users to subscribe on that topic, and sending your first message!
+In this Getting Started guide, we will walk through the steps of creating a Dapp account with Notifi, setting up a notification topic, and allowing users to subscribe to that topic.
+By the end of this guide, you will be able to send your first message!

 ## Signing Up For Notifi